gornskew/lisply-mcp/README.md

    - `--docker-socket` path
    - `--no-auto-start` flag

-The wrapper will display messages about which settings are being ignored.
+In this case, the wrapper will log messages about which settings are being ignored.

-The wrapper is intended to work with arbitrary local and remote already-running Lisply-compliant services, in which case it doesn't spawn any container at all.

 ## Communication Modes

-This Lisply MCP wrapper supports two primary modes of communication with configured Lisply backends: HTTP mode and stdio (Standard Input/Output) mode.
+This middleware supports two primary modes of communication with configured Lisply backends: HTTP mode and stdio (Standard Input/Output) mode.

 ### HTTP Mode